Professional wrestling match types: Inferno match

+Infierno en el Ring

+A lucha libre staple, Infierno en el Ring is a multi-man steel cage Luchas de Apuestas match, varying anywhere from 4 to 16 entrants.
+Competitors enter at intervals, then - once all are in the ring and a specified period of time has elapsed - are permitted to escape the cage.
+The final two luchadors in the ring proceed to have a standard one-fall wrestling match, with the winner claiming the loser's mask or hair.

 Lethal Lockdown match

 Similar to the WarGames match used in WCW, TNA/Impact Wrestling's Lethal Lockdown consists of a single ring enclosed by a steel cage with two teams facing off with each other.
 The staggered entry system is identical, but weapons are permitted and are even provided.
 When all competitors have entered the ring, a roof is lowered onto the top of the cage, with various weapons hanging from it.
 Victory can be attained by pinfall or submission.
 This match has become a staple of TNA's Lockdown pay-per-view event, but has also made appearances at other TNA pay-per-views.

-Lion's Den match

-The Lion's Den match is a steel cage match where a wrestler must knock out their opponent unconscious or make them submit inside an octagonal cage.
-The rules are made to mimic mixed martial arts matches, with the octagonal cage meant to mimic the cage used by the Ultimate Fighting Championship.
-This was Ken Shamrock's specialty match; two examples were at the 1998 and 1999 editions of SummerSlam, where Shamrock respectively fought Owen Hart and Steve Blackman.